 - Echo Spot is designed to fit anywhere in your home.
 Use 2nd generation far-field voice recognition to watch video flash briefings, see music lyrics, weather forecasts, to-do and shopping lists, browse and listen to Audible audiobooks, and more.
 All hands-free-just ask.

 - Just ask to play a song, artist, or genre, and see lyrics with Amazon Music.
-Also, stream music and books from Pandora, Spotify, TuneIn, iHeartRadio, and Audible.
+Also, stream music from Apple Music (coming soon), Spotify, Pandora, and other music services, or books from Audible.